 Students will demonstrate advanced technical and artistic skill in one dance genre, and intermediate skill in another.

-Students will demonstrate competency in a self-selected dance specialty such as pedagogy, performance or choreography.
+Students will demonstrate competency in a self-selected dance specialty such as pedagogy, performance, choreography, [or research.]

 Students will model professional behavior and practice.